 If you use the SEO Keyword Magic tool, within SEMrush, you’ll be able to identify high competition keywords and low competition keywords that will generate a return.

-Note: You can also use this information to make your content marketing efforts better, as the keywords provided can be used to generate blog post ideas, too.
+Note: You can also use this information to make your content marketing strategy better, as the keywords provided can be used to generate blog post ideas, fix up your editorial calendar and produce valuable content too.

 SEMrush is an incredibly powerful tool.
 If you poke around, you’ll find that it can provide insight into Google Display Ads, too – another marketing channel worth checking out.